 How Do You Perform Namaste?

 How to Give a Namaste Handshake.
 We bow our heads, close our eyes, and place our hands together at the heart chakra to say "Namaste."

 Another way to do it is to put your hands together in front of your third eye, bend your head, and then bring your hands to your heart.
 This is a really profound display of respect.

 How Do You Respond To Namaskar?

-It’s a Hindi word for saying Hello or welcome some individual more seasoned than you.
+It's a Hindi word for greeting or welcoming someone who has more experience than you.